 Although you do not need to provide a username and a password when executing qwinsta.exe or WTSOpenServer, Windows uses its stored credentials automatically, just like accessing a shared folder.

 The easiest way to confirm the credential is to use Explorer to access remote server’s C$ share.
 Also, you can use “net use” command.

 For those who want to connect to a remote server programmatically using WTSOpenServer API, WNetAddConnection2 function should be enough to make sure you got a piece of credential before calling WTSOpenServer function.

-Of course the user in the credential should be a use on the remote server who has enough privilege to carry out the operation.
+It goes without saying that the user in the credentials needs to have enough privilege on the remote server to carry out the operation.

 An API call involves connecting to a remote machine using RPC.
 In most cases, the RPC service is running and you can confirm that from the service management interface.
 To open RPC ports, simply enable “File and Printer Sharing” in the Windows Firewall setting.

 (Generally, if the RPC is blocked by the firewall on the remote machine, the error should be "1722 RPC server is unavailable" rather then "5 Access denied")